Culture-driven finance

 Understanding the industry & foreign customer's pov

-I also collected feedback and personal experiences from foreign customers to better understand their interactions with banks in the UK.
+I also gathered insights from foreign customers about their banking experiences in the UK.

-The research phase concluded with a knowledge-filling workshop designed to identify and fill any gaps that may have been missed in earlier stages.
+The research concluded with a knowledge-filling workshop to identify and address any remaining gaps.

 Some activity sheets filled in by foreigners in the UK on their experience banking with various financial organisations.